saionroy/ROBBIN-Rowhammer-Based-Backdoor-Injection-during-Inference/README.md

 ## 📊 Expected Results

 ### Sample Output
-A complete sample output of the end-to-end hardware attack execution is provided in `hardware_attack/sample_output.txt`.
-This demonstrates:
+A complete sample output of the end-to-end hardware attack execution is provided in `hardware_attack/sample_output.txt`
-- Memory mapping results (9/9 target pages found)
-- RowHammer attack execution with real-time bit flip detection
-- Final results: 112 total bit flips, 82.97% clean accuracy, 90.30% ASR

 ### Software Simulation
 - **Attack Success Rate**: Depends on DRAM profile and model architecture